ChrisCherng/p2-game-selector/README.md

 ### Media

-- The photos used on the home and sign up page are from [Board Game Geek](https://boardgamegeek.com/)
+- The images used on the sign up page are from [Board Game Geek](https://boardgamegeek.com/)

 ### People